goodekat/LIME-diagnostics-paper/data/readme.txt

 Variables used as key variables:

 - case: ID number associated with the bullet-land signature comparison.
 - land_id1, land_id2: IDs describing the two land engraved areas in the comparison.
-The format is study-barrelnumber-bulletnumber-landnumber.
+The format is study-barrel-bullet-land.

 Comparison features: